-THE MATERIALISTS AND THE SPIRITUAL.
-ISTS.
+THE MATERIALISTS AND THE SPIRITUAL-- LSTS.

 Now, my friends, I ask this practical question: What are we to do with all these things?
 It is useless to deny the existence of everything I read in sacred and profane history last Sunday evening.
 We can not deny the fact of such histories existing; nor can we deny the fact of men, along down from the past ages to our time, be-lieving in the things that I read.
 There are two general ways, or three, of disposing of questions.
 The first is on the hypothesis of the Materialists.
-The Materialists, repre sented by such men as Dr. Draper and Herbert Spencer and Dr. Hammond, have a very easy solution of all these things.
-I very easy solution of all these things.
+The Materialists, represented by such men as Dr. Draper and Herbert Spencer and Dr. Hammond, have a very easy solution of all these things.
 I speak of them as Materialists on this side of the question of philosophy.
-They say the early ages of the world were the ages of faith, and in those times the human mind found many strange and curious phenom-ena, and as by the law of its being it must seek causation, and not knowing the laws of nature, it placed that causation in outside or supernatural agencies.
+They say the early ages of the world were the ages of faith, and in those times the human mind found many strange and curious phenom-ena, and as by the law of its being it must ena, and as by the law of its being it must seek causation, and not knowing the laws of nature, it placed that causation in outside or supernatural agencies.
 This they call the childhood age of the world, and they say that nations and individuals may have their age of childhood.
-It is the superstitheir age of childhood.
-It is the supersti-tious age, when credulity is large, when people are easily imposed upon, and readily believe all kinds of statements, and reasily credit the supernatural.
-This same class of Materialists come along down and tell us of the age of reason, when men began to think -when men did not believe everything, but looked into it.
-It is a very easy, thing for these philosophers and their disciples to disthese philosophers and their disciples to dis-pose of everything that belongs to spiritu-al phenomena.
-Instead of a personal, living God, they give us the nature of nature.
-In-stead of the living mind, they give as some-thing that is evolved out of the brain, as the liver evolves bile, or the flower emits an odor.
-All this great world of phenomena they relegate to the unbreakable do main of
+It is the supersti-tious age, when credulity is large, when people are easily imposed upon, and readily believe all kinds of statements, and easily credit the supernatural.
+This same class of credit the supernatural.
+This same class of Materialists come along down and tell us of the age of reason, when men began to think --when men did not believe everything, but -when men did not believe everything, but looked into it.
+It is a very easy thing for these philosophers and their disciples to dis-pose of everything that belongs to spiritu-al phenomena.
+Instead of a personal, living Nod, they give us the nature of nature.
+In-Stead of the fiving mind, they give us some-thing that is evolved out of the brain, as the liver evolves bile, or the flower emits an odor.
+All this great world of phenomena they plegate to the unbreakable do main of ed at the sepulate, that Peter was taught in a vision, that the apostles had power to cure disease and cast out evil spirits; but they are not willing to believe in any kind of spiritual phenomena now.
+They seem to think that such things are credible just in the ratio of their distance from the present time.
+'They would accuse a man of heresy and infidelity who questions any of these old Bible accounts, but they are unwilling to believe in the possibility of such phe-nomena at the present time.
+They do not want to receive them; they do not want to see them or hear of them; they will not believe in them.